AtlasActual/Easy-Red-2-Realism-Overhaul/README.md

 ### Updating

 Close the game and replace the existing `ER2RealismOverhaul.dll` with the new one.
-Your settings remain in `BepInEx\config\ca.antoi.er2.tacticalai.cfg`.
+Your settings remain in `BepInEx\config\`.

 ### Uninstalling